shariquekazmi/request-management-application-backend/README.md

 **Please create Managers first.
 Employees require a Manager assignment during creation.**

+**Please allow up to 30 seconds for the first API request.
+Render’s free-tier server may need time to wake up.**

 ---

 ## 🚀 How to Run the Application (Local Setup)